SeptAlfauzan/SeptAlfauzan/README.md

 # Hello there 👋
 #### I'am junior web developer
-- currently learning javascript and reactjs
+- currently learning javascript, reactjs, and flutter
 - currently looking for any reactjs job
 - my 2020 goals, create more side project
-- also i love photoghrapy and drawing :D
+- also i love photography and drawing :D

 ## Connect with me: